 The kit is only suitable for whole blood samples.
-Whole blood samples should be collected into either heparin or EDTA collection tubes (e.g. BD K2E Vacutainer) and properly mixed.
+Whole blood samples should be collected into either heparin or EDTA collection tubes (e.g. BD K2E Vacutainer or TASSO+ device) and properly mixed.
 Samples can be analyzed fresh or frozen.
-Fresh blood can be stored for 3 hours at room temperature or at 4°C for up to 24 hours before analysis.
-Fresh samples can be aliquoted (e.g. $120 - 150 \mu$ L) and stored frozen at -20°C for two weeks or at -80°C for approximately a year.
-Frozen samples must be kept frozen at all times before the assay.
+Fresh blood can be analyzed within 72 hours if maintained at $4-8^{\circ}$ C. Fresh samples can be aliquoted (e.g. $120-200~\mu$ L) within 72 hours and then stored frozen at -20° C for one month or at -80° C for approximately a year.
+The kit is measuring intracellular NAD content.
+Thus, it is very important to adequately mix each fresh sample during the aliquoting to ensure that every aliquot contains approximately the same number of cells.
+Frozen samples must be maintained frozen before the assay.
 Time intervals during sample handling should be consistent for all samples.
-For measurement of NAD+ and NADH, 100 μ L of the whole blood is needed.
-Subsequent freeze-thaw cycles are not recommended.
+For measurement of NAD+ and NADH, $100~\mu$ L of whole blood is needed.
+Subsequently freeze-thawed blood samples cannot be used for the analysis.